calmcoconut/diasDiaz/_posts/2021-05-23-The-Inflation-Question.md

 ## Conclusion
 After reading this *opinion article*, you should come away knowing that anyone who tells you to fear the current inflationary environment is just trying to drive panic or clicks.
 The current inflationary environment is **good** for the economy, not threatening.
 The shocks occurring now in particular sectors (housing) are **NOT entirely** because of the Federal Reserve’s policies!
 They are a result of too many buyers in markets with not enough products!

 I will leave you with this.
 1980’s America had an inflation rate of above 10%!
-Today we have an inflation rate of **under** 2% (Source:[FRED](https://fred.stlouisfed.org/series/FPCPITOTLZGUSA)).
+Today we have an average inflation rate of **under** 2% (Source:[FRED](https://fred.stlouisfed.org/series/FPCPITOTLZGUSA)).

 -- Alex